 Almost everyone suffers from a headache from time to time, but sometimes people don’t realize that the headache could actually have been prevented in the first place.
-Here are six helpful tips for preventing headaches.
+Here are six helpful tips for preventing headaches and migraines.

 Many people suffer from tension headaches brought on by the stresses of everyday life.
 One of the ways to prevent tension from building up in the body is by exercising.